jacobtomlinson/carte-noire/_posts/2015-09-28-rails-finders.md

 [<code>find_by()</code>] (http://www.rubydoc.info/docs/rails/4.1.7/ActiveRecord/FinderMethods#find_by-instance_method): Finds the first record matching the specified conditions.

+Thus, adding <code>.first()</code> to the end of a <code>where()</code> statement transforms a collection into a single record.

-Its worthwhile to look at what happens when a record is not found.
+It is also worthwhile to look at what happens when a record is not found.
 Since we know that the tenth column of a chessboard cannot exist, we can <code>inspect</code> the output of the following find_by statement:
 <div class = "highlight">
  <pre>
   <code class="language-ruby" data-lang="ruby">